mwesterham/TFPlayground/classifier_experiment/README.md

 # Classifier Experiment

-The classifier experiment is based off of Tensorflow's documentation found [here](https://www.tensorflow.org/tutorials/keras/classification).
-In this experiment we implement a model that classifies images into 1 of 10 different classes of clothing.
-The framework I provide gives the user access to a number of configurability options that allow us to easily modify the training process.
-Additionally, I compiled a few custom images myself to be used in the evaluation process.
+The classifier experiments are based off of Tensorflow's documentation found [here](https://www.tensorflow.org/tutorials/keras/classification).
+In this experiment we implement a model that classifies images into different classes for two datasets: Fashion MNIST and MNIST.
+Once these models were trained, they were evaluated with the test dataset provided by Tensorflow and a small custom dataset I compiled myself for each.
+The results from these two datasets are compared and analyzed.

-### Overall

-The model performed better when training with simpler data.
-This can be seen in the results below where the model trained on the Fashion MNIST dataset had less accuracy and more loss than the model trained with MNIST.

-However, the model trained on MNIST performed significantly worse on the custom datasets provided.
-This may indicate that although the model learned patterns of the simpler data much better, it will perform significantly worse on images that don't follow the learned patterns.
-This could be due to human error in creation of the datasets; it is also possible that the model trained on MNIST is worse at predicting data that it was not trained for, where the Fashion MNIST trained model did better since the patterns were more complex and likely more generalized.

-### Fashion MNIST dataset
+### Experiment: Classifier on Fashion MNIST dataset

 - **Results**